 Agricultural-classed parcels within four townships of the home, (even across county lines) and held in title by the same ownership are linked for extended homestead benefits.

 Certain relatives of the owners, who are claiming no other homesteads, may be eligible for an Agricultural Relative Homestead.
 The definition of relative for this classification includes:

 Homestead classification is allowed upon farms of at least 40 acres where the owner does not live on the farm, but within four townships from the farm.
 The owner must actively farm the land, be a Minnesota resident, and may not be claiming another agricultural homestead in Minnesota.
 Persons engaged in "actively farming" must participate in: making day to day farming decisions, labor, administration/management, financial risk and profit and loss.
 An applicant is not required to own the residence where they live.

-A new provision allows a Homestead classification for an owner that does not live on the farm, is living within four townships from the farm, and is renting the land to their son, daughter, or grandchild who is actively farming the land.
+A provision allows a homestead classification for an owner that does not live on the farm, but is living within four townships from the farm, and is renting the land to their son, daughter, or grandchild who is actively farming the land.